 - Ride – In which Norman Reedus (of The Walking Dead) rides his motorcycle in various places.
 Actually a SUPER interesting way to learn about various places and their culture.
 He opened this season in Barcelona, then was in South Carolina in the next episode.

-- Tropic Thunder – Not exactly my style, but Dan and Ashar liked it.
+- Tropic Thunder – Not exactly my style, but Kaitlyn and Ashar liked it.

 - Mean Girls – Would you believe I’ve still never seen this?
-Dan and Ashar and Mom watched it while I was doing grad school work.
+Kaitlyn and Ashar and Mom watched it while I was doing grad school work.

 - Ed Wood – I forgot how much I loved this movie until Chris suggested we all watch it again.